-When you have an image you want to add to a page, discussion, or even assignment in Canvas - let's say for instance, a mascot pup from the Australian War Memorial photo collection on Flickr:
+When you have an image you want to add to a page, discussion, or even assignment in Canvas - let's say, for instance, a mascot pup from the Australian War Memorial photo collection on Flickr:

 You want to make sure that 1) you include alternate text and 2) what you write is applicable in the overall flow of the page.

-However, if you were just including a picture of a dog, and further context was not necessary, you could put "Drying a puppy after his bath."
+If you were just including a picture of a dog, and further context was not necessary, you could put "Drying a puppy after his bath."